alexandremahdhaoui/infra-prox-ew1/README.md

 - [x] terragrunt configuration to launch the `betterdns` VM.
   - Cannot be launch from local machine because the `10.128` private network is purposely unreachable from the internet.

+In the future:
+- [ ] Think about deploying kafka in "shared" cluster.
+  - But to be honest, it feels like an anti-pattern to have subdomains inter-coupled with events of other subdomains.
+  - Otherwise we have to write bridges between schemes

 # Getting started

 This repository is dedicated to proxmox infrastructure in our `eu-west-1` datacenter (France).